22 Anti-Inflammatory Recipes You Can Feel Good About Eating

 Photo: Linda Xiao

-Inflammation occurs when the body fights infections or recognizes anything foreign—but its often tricked into becoming inflamed when we eat certain things, especially processed foods, most meats, dairy, and some oils.
-The good news?
-There are plenty of richly-flavored anti-inflammatory recipes to enjoy, like those in this collection.
+These recipes are packed with good-for-you ingredients—like leafy greens, berries, beans, nuts, and fatty fish—that naturally reduce inflammation in the body.
+But what is inflammation, exactly?
+It's a process that occurs when the body fights infections or recognizes anything foreign.
+However, the body can also be tricked into becoming inflamed when we eat certain things, especially processed foods, most meats, dairy, and some oils.
+The good news: There are plenty of delicious anti-inflammatory recipes to enjoy, like those in this collection.

-They're packed with whole foods, including whole grains, legumes, and seafood.
-Most spices are also known to be anti-inflammatory.
+The recipes ahead are packed with whole foods, including whole grains, legumes, and seafood.
+Many also contain flavorful spices, which have potent anti-inflammatory properties.
 From soups to salads to main dishes, these healthy recipes will help you eat well and reduce inflammation.

 Mixed Berry, Almond, and Chia-Seed Smoothie Bowl